Are you ready?

 Summer Vacation Scheme

-Our Summer Vacation Schemes are designed for penultimate-year students studying Law and non-law subjects at UK and Irish universities.
+Our Summer Vacation Schemes are designed for penultimate-year, final-year, postgraduates and graduates studying Law and non-law subjects at UK and Irish universities.
 We pay our vacation scheme students £400 per week during the schemes.

 Intake: June and July